InkToYou/Tree-Wasserstein/README.md

 make install
 ```

-You can this module in the `pipenv` environment.
+You can use this module in the `pipenv` environment.

 ### Test